zmahfuz0613/react-components-functional/readme.md

 It uses Webpack which is a build tool that enables many of the features listed above.
 It also includes Babel which transpiles our JavaScript from ES6 to be compatible with older browsers.
 It also includes Autoprefixer for the cross browser CSS compatibility, ESLint for linting, and Jest for testing.

-Later in this class we will be giving a workshop on how to set this up ourselves, but for now `create-react-app` allows us to worry more about our code than configuration!
+You can also set up all this yourself, but for now `create-react-app` allows us to worry more about our code and less about configuration.

 ```bash
 $ npm i -g create-react-app